 - Further progress can be accelerated by applying existing cancer control knowledge across all segments of the population, with an emphasis on those groups in the lowest socioeconomic bracket.

-The Special Section, which is also published as a standalone article in CA, finds that despite declines in incidence rates for the most common cancers, the incidence of several cancers has increased in the past decade, including cancers of the pancreas, liver, thyroid, and kidney and melanoma of the skin, as well as esophageal adenocarcinoma and certain subsites of oropharyngeal cancer associated with human papillomavirus (HPV) infection.
+The Special Section, which is also published as a standalone article in CA, finds that despite declines in incidence rates for the most common cancers, the incidence of several cancers has increased in the past decade, including cancers of the pancreas, liver, thyroid, and kidney and melanoma of the skin, as well as esophageal Cancer that is formed from glandular tissue, including breast cancer. and certain subsites of oropharyngeal cancer associated with human papillomavirus (HPV) infection.
 Researchers led by Edgar P. Simard, PhD MPH, examined trends in incidence rates from 1999 through 2008 for those seven cancers to detail changes by race, sex, and age.

 They found rates for HPV-related oropharyngeal cancer, esophageal adenocarcinoma, and melanoma increased only in whites, except for esophageal adenocarcinoma, which also increased in Hispanic men.
 Liver cancer rates increased in white, black, and Hispanic men and in black women only.
 In contrast, incidence rates for thyroid and kidney cancers increased in all racial/ethnic groups except American Indian/Alaska Native men.